 There is hope.

 Krystal has remained true to its creed.
 Today we’re the largest independent hosting company in the UK.
-We’re also rated the number 1 UK hosting company by TrustPilot.
+We’re also rated Excellent by TrustPilot.
 And we’re not selling.

 Being different is in our DNA.
 We operate in a way that these large investment/pension fund operated corporations cannot hope to match.
 To do so would cost them profit, something their shareholders would not be happy about!
 We’re entirely family owned and there’s no shareholder pressures to deliver returns.
 With no profit motive we’re free to spend money wherever we think it could improve the service, something we do all the time!
 This translates into a difference you can feel in every facet of Krystal, whether it’s the speed of the platform, the features we include for free or the experience interacting with our team.
 Our unique approach is the reason why we’re routinely cited as the best in the business.